ms-iot/ros_msft_mrtk/README.md

 ### Sample Scene to bootstrap your application
 One you have configured the application above, you can now add components to your scene to define your application.
 A Sample scene is provided which demonstrates spatial pinning and Lidar visualization.

-* In the Unity Package Manager Window, select `ROS2 and ROS2.net Native components for Unity`.
+* In the Unity Package Manager Window, select `ROS2 and ROS2.net UI components for Unity`.
 * Under the Samples dropdown, select `Basic ROS World` and select Import.
 * Drag this scene to the Unity Hierarchy Window.
 * Remove any existing scenes.